KmariK/fact-quest/README.md

 - People looking for a quick fun fact quiz game, that can be played in schools, work and for fun.
 - For students it's for learning.
 - For workers/teams it's for team bonding or training.
-- For anyone for fun its to relax or challenge friends.
+- For anyone, for fun its to relax or challenge friends.

 #### User Requirments and Expectations
 - A simple navigation system which works well on phones, tablets and computers.